-The Index aims to represent the performance of a strategy that is designed to exclude companies based on various ESG criteria.
-The Index is aligned with each of the environmental or social characteristics of the Fund as it is screened by MSCI research based on the binding elements detailed in the Fund Supplement, which are applied to the Index constituents at the quarterly rebalance.
-The Investment Manager evaluates the application of the binding elements through regular reviews so that the Index continues to be aligned with each of the environmental or social characteristics promoted by the Fund.
-The methodology book for the Index can be found here.
+The Fund aims to exclude companies based on various ESG criteria.
+The Fund is aligned with each of the environmental or social characteristics of the Fund as it is screened using MSCI research based on the binding elements detailed in the Fund Supplement.
+The Investment Manager evaluates the application of the binding elements through regular reviews so that the Fund continues to be aligned with each of the environmental or social characteristics promoted.
 Please refer to the Fund supplement and annex for the methodology used to measure the attainment of the environmental and social characteristics promoted by this Fund found here.

-Alignment of the Fund with the methodology of the Index is achieved through investment in the Master Fund that tracks the Index, which incorporates the various binding elements, within the set tracking error tolerance.
 In addition, and where possible, investment guidelines and restrictions are coded in the Investment Manager's order management system to enable pre and post-trade monitoring.